 The general was a leader in the uprising of 1794 against the Russian Empire, after he had become a naturalized US citizen in 1783.

 He fought in the American Revolutionary War, on the side of Washington’s Continental Army, and was advanced to the rank of Brigadier General by the Continental Congress.

 The national flower is the Waratah (Telopea) which is a type of Protea, native to New South Wales.
 It has large dense flower heads with small red flowers.

 The national bird is the Kookaburra, a type of Kingfisher native to Australia and New Guinea.
-I can remember as a child in school singing a song about the Kookaburra call or song.
+Although I grew up in Laguna Beach, California, I can remember as a child in school singing a song about the Kookaburra call or song.

 It said something like

 Merry, merry king of the bush is he,

 I guess because the call sounds a lot like someone laughing.

 New South Wales is where the largest plantations and most of the Tea Tree Oil is grown in Australia.
 The Northern Rivers growing region enjoys a semi-tropical climate, but is subject to periodic flooding.
 This is perhaps why the Melaleuca Alternifolia thrives here.
 Tea Tree oil lagoons can be found in different parts of New South Wales, some of them have campgrounds, parks, and resorts associated with them.